Wine52 Free Case

 View on German Chateau up vineyard hill

-Germany And Its Wine History
+Germany And Its Wine Growing History

 Germany has been producing wine for centuries, and has a very proud history.
 Records trace wine growing back to Roman times, and many of the top estates, known internationally today, began as monasteries, where grapes were grown and wine was made.
 The world famous Schloss Johannisberg is one such example.

-Given its northern location, red grapes are difficult to grow and ripen successfully, although red wine production is now growing, and over 60% of all wine produced is white.
-Germany’s main grape is the noble Riesling, a grape much loved by wine aficionados, but much reviled and misunderstood by many wine drinkers, who still associate it with the nasty, cheap, sugared-up wines of the 70s and 80s.
-The first records found show that the Riesling has been planted in Germany since the 16th century, originally in the Rheingau, and then moving to the Mosel.
-Records also track the discovery of ‘noble rot’, the mould that attacks the grapes, and produces intensely sweet, high quality dessert wines, back to the 18th century, at Schloss Johannisberg.
-In those days, wine estates had to receive permission to begin the vintage; in 1775, the courier sent with this permission to Schloss Johannisberg was 2 weeks late; during this time noble rot developed on the Riesling grapes, resulting in a unique, sweet wine, which became known as ‘spatlese’, meaning late harvest.
+The first records found show that the Riesling has been planted in Germany since the 16th century, originally in Rheingau and then moving to Mosel.
+Records also track the discovery of ‘noble rot’, a mould that attacks the grapes but in the right conditions can produce some of the best dessert wines, back to the 18th century at Schloss Johannisberg.
+In those days, wine estates had to receive permission to begin the vintage.
+So, in 1775, the courier sent with this permission to Schloss Johannisberg was 2 weeks late.
+During this time noble rot developed on the Riesling grapes, resulting in a unique, sweet wine, which became known as ‘spatlese’, meaning "late harvest".
 Germany has been famous for these styles of wine ever since.

 Wine Regions in Germany